Shelley Pearce: Professional Bio

 Shelley’s passion intersects people, spirituality, creativity, wisdom and inspiration.
 Her contributions have led to being honored with Community Leader Of The Year by NEIU 19, the PA state organization servicing three counties and twenty school districts.
 Her direction of programming for the Humanistic Spirituality website led to receiving the Culture Unplugged International Film Festival award for Compassionate Theme.

 Shelley has a private psychotherapy and consultation practice in Santa Monica, California.
 She practices Mindfulness and other meditation practices, and is inspired by psycho-spiritual paths like Humanistic Spirituality and the Diamond Approach which integrate psychology, spirituality, and deepening the relationship to consciousness in ways that are practical and grounding.
-She regularly attends retreats and workshops for new research and teachings that supplement her work of helping clients reach their goals and support their most important convictions.

 The diversity of professional, academic, volunteer, and life experience, and ongoing dedication to seeking a more conscious and compassionate life continually inform and inspire Shelley's counseling practice.